-How to make dashi:To create a basic dashi for miso soup, soup, chawanmushi (steamed egg custard), as a dipping sauce for udon/soba, etc., place 1 bag in 400ml of water and bring to a boil.
+How to make dashi:Place 1 bag in 400ml of water and bring to a boil.
 Boil for 1-2 mins.
 For a deeper tasting dashi suitable for simmered dishes, soba noodle soup, as a dipping sauce for somen, etc., place 2 bags in 500ml and bring to a boil.
-Boil for 1-2mins.
+Boil for 1-2 mins.

-Suggested use:This everyday dashi is convenient and versatile.
-You can also use it to create many different sauces by combining the dashi with soy sauce* and mirin in various ratios.
+Suggested use:This everyday dashi is flavorful, convenient and versatile and can be used for everything including miso soup, soup, chawanmushi (steamed egg custard), as a dipping sauce for udon/soba, etc. or in any recipe that calls for dashi.
+You can also use it to create different sauces by combining the dashi with soy sauce and mirin in various ratios.
 To make a dipping sauce, mix dashi:soy sauce:mirin in a 4:1:1 ratio.
 To make a hot noodle soup, use a 12:1:1 ratio.
 To make a rice bowl (donburi) sauce, use a 5:1:1 ratio.
 To make nimono (simmered dish), use a 8:1:1 ratio.
-Or try it in the Yosenabe (Hot Pot) recipe provided.
 You can also break open the bag and use the powder directly to season 2-3 servings of stir fry.

 DISCLAIMER: We provide ingredients and common allergens based on the packaging as a reference only.
 Please consume with caution based on your own individual health concerns as we cannot guarantee the presence or lack of certain ingredients, allergens and/or animal products.